bitum-project/bitumdocs/docs/proof-of-stake/ticket-splitting.md

 1. Enter the amount of BITUM you wish to put into your split ticket.
 Currently, only integer numbers are supported in the GUI version of Split Ticket Buyer.
 In the CLI version you can purchase arbitrary amounts.
 The minimum amount of BITUM you can contribute is 5 BITUM.
 Transaction fees will be automatically calculated by the Split Ticket Buyer and added to your pledged amount when the ticket is purchased.
 Transaction fees will vary based on the number of participants in the split ticket.
 A typical transaction fee might be 0.003 BITUM.
 If you have more than 0.1 BITUM in your wallet for fees, that should be more than enough.

     ![Split Ticket Buyer config menu](../img/split_ticket_buyer_amount.png)

-1. Pick a session to join.
-Public session names can typically be found on the websites of VSPs that support ticket splitting, or in the ticket splitting chat channels (#ticket_splitting channel on Bitum's Slack group or in the Telegram group located [here](https://t.me/bitumtktsplit)).

 1. Enter the name of the ticket buying session you want to join and your wallet passphrase.
 Then click `Participate` to join the session.
 In the screenshot below, we're joining a public session, `bitumvoting1`.
 You can also create private sessions with other participants.
 All that is required to create a private session is for all participants to use the same session name.